mpaland/vic/readme.md

 ### sprite

+sprite::canvas

+sprite::sheet

 ### ctrl
 The base class for advanced controls like gauges, progress bars, checkboxes, buttons etc.

 ## Usage
 Using VIC is really easy and fun.
 In a single head design (just one display in the system) you create your head first by instancing the according driver.
 E.g. on a Windows (emulation/test) platform this would be:
 ```c++